Skip to main content

 • Kokanee Glacier provides an excellent backcountry adventure for the whole family.
 It includes backcountry trails suitable for all levels of outdoor experience and ability.

 • Mount Assiniboine is world-renowned for its mountain views.
-This is a truly unspoiled wilderness area, with extraordinary multi-day adventures for experienced backcountry hikers.
+This is a truly spectacular backcountry area, with extraordinary multi-day adventures for experienced backcountry hikers.

 • Purcell Wilderness Conservancy is a wild and rugged mountain landscape.
 It offers experienced wilderness hikers many remarkable adventures, including an old outfitting trail leading to Dewar Hot Springs.